MichaelCurrin/dev-cheatsheets/cheatsheets/shell/files/compression.md

 unzip foo.zip baz.doc
 ```

-## tar
+## tar utility

-The tar utility is creating an archive - a single file which is _not_ compressed.
+The `tar` utility is creating an archive - a single file which is _not_ compressed.
 It also handles compression, using either gzip or bzip2 algorithms.
 Archiving and compression are typically used together.
 It is recommended that if there are two or more files to compress, then use `tar` rather than `gzip` or `bzip2` utilities.

 - Archive: `.tar`
 - Compressed: `.gzip` (or `.bz2`)